caproto/caproto/doc/source/api.rst

           REQUEST

-Another special constant serves as a sentinel "Command" returned by :meth:`read_from_bytestream` when more data needs to be received before any new Commands can be parsed.
+Another special constant serves as a sentinel "Command" returned by :func:`read_from_bytestream` when more data needs to be received before any new Commands can be parsed.

 .. data:: NEED_DATA